Seoul off the beaten path: 10 places to skip the crowds

 Haneul Park

-Since we lived in Mapo-gu, Haneul Park was one of my favorite destinations to go to for a walk, ride a bike along the river, or grab a coffee with a view.
+Since we lived in Mapo-gu, Haneul Park was one of my favorite places to walk, ride a bike along the river, or grab a coffee with a view.

-Truly off the beaten path, this park is set on top of a hill in the western part of the city, close to the Digital Media City subway station.
+Truly off the beaten path, this park is set atop a hill in the western part of the city, close to the Digital Media City subway station.
 You can climb on foot for 20 minutes to the top, or you can take a small train if you don’t feel like exercising.

 From the top of the hill, you will be welcomed by stunning city views – the Han River with its many bridges, World Cup Stadium, Namsan Tower, and even Lotte Tower in the distance.

-During spring and fall, there are various types of plants that draw people in search of beautiful pictures.
+During spring and fall, various plants draw people in search of beautiful pictures.

 How to get there

-From Seoul Station, take the Airport Railroad line to Digital Media City Station.
-From there walk or take line number 6 to World Cup Stadion Station.
+Take the Airport Railroad line from Seoul Station to Digital Media City Station.
+From there, walk or take line number 6 to World Cup Stadion Station.

-Take Exit 1 and you will have to walk a little to get to the park, and most importantly, to the top of the hill.
+Take Exit 1.
+You must walk a little to the park and, most importantly, to the top of the hill.

 Hwarangdae Railroad Park